The ACC is a worldwide body of Christians led by bishops in the Apostolic Succession.

 The Structure of the Anglican Catholic Church

 A Church is comprised of Provinces.
 At present there are two Provinces in the ACC.
 The Original Province currently has congregations on every inhabited continent save Asia (where the Second Province is located) and in about 20 countries.
-The Second Province, also known as the Province of India, also known as the Church of India, Pakistan, Burma, and Ceylon (CIPBC).
-The Second Province has a Metropolitan and its own hierarchy of bishops in India and Pakistan.
+The Second Province, formerly known as the Church of India, Pakistan, Burma, and Ceylon (CIPBC), is now known as the Province of South Asia.
+This Province has its own hierarchy of bishops.
 The Church is led by the Primate, who is also a Metropolitan Archbishop.
 The Primate is elected by the Metropolitans from among their number.
 The Holy Synod passes Church legislation, while the Court of the Primate handles judicial matters within the Church.*

 Provinces are composed of Dioceses.
 Each Province is led by a Metropolitan, who is also a Diocesan Bishop.
 The Metropolitan is elected by the bishops of the Province from the Diocesan Bishops.
 Provincial Legislation is passed by the Provincial Synod, composed of the Bishops of the Province, the Senate of Clergy (elected by the clergy in Diocesan Synods), and the Assembly of Laity (elected by the laity in Diocesan Synods).
 Judicial matters are handled by the Court of the Metropolitan.